Skip to content

 Contractor vs employee?

 Contractor: no employer NI, no pension, no benefits.
 Burden 0% (contractor handles own).
-But: contractor day rate typically 1.5-2x equivalent FTE day rate to compensate.
-Net cost often similar; flexibility differs.
+Contractor day rates often differ from equivalent FTE day rates; the relationship between them varies by role, market, and engagement terms.
+Net cost comparison and flexibility differ between these arrangements.

 Hidden payroll costs?